 Instead Say: You have every right to feel ____________.
 That’s hard.

-Empathy – A Path to Connect with Kids
+Empathy and Validation – Parent Paths to Connect with Kids

-A hefty dose of empathy helps kids and teens feel understood and connected to you.
-Often, empathy is all they need to begin to feel better, and sometimes, it opens the door to problem-solving.
+A hefty dose of empathy and validation helps kids and teens feel understood and connected to you.
+Often, empathy is all they need to start feeling better, and sometimes, it opens the door to effective problem-solving.
 Simply knowing a parent understands allows kids to feel secure and forge ahead.
 Every parent-child interaction that has that effect builds closeness, one conversation at a time.

 I really appreciate your post on three parent phrases to avoid.
 As a mom, I can definitely relate to the challenges of maintaining connection while also giving them space and independence.
 I’ve definitely said all of the phrases you mentioned at one point or another, and I’ve seen how they can shut down communication.